epsil/spotgen/README.md

     #similar Aphex Twin

-This will generate a playlist consisting of the most popular tracks from the most similar artists to Aphex Twin.
+This will generate a 100-track playlist consisting of the 5 most popular tracks from the 20 most similar artists to Aphex Twin.

+To retrieve more tracks, use `#similar10`.

 ### Albums